 At elimination of neck fullness, the tightening of the neck muscles includes a draped platysma that spans through the entire neck extending from one sternocleidomastoid muscle to the other.
 Tightening of this muscle is routinely performed as it is approached from the lateral neck an incision made behind the ear.

 The incision behind the ear allows for the lifting of the lateral neck skin up to the lateral edge of the platysma which is identified along the medial border of the sternocleidomastoid muscle.
 Sutures are utilized to tighten the lateral edge of the platysma muscles.

 During the elimination of neck fullness surgery, tightening the lateral edge of the platysma will result in the tightening of the central platysma muscles.
 Great care is taken when performing suture tightening of the lateral platysma muscles to avoid inadvertent injury to the external jugular vein that is located just beneath the sternocleidomastoid muscle.

 Excision of redundant skin

 Once the neck skin redundancy has been trimmed out, the neck skin is redraped and repaired.
-The most important component of skin redundancy elimination involves utilizing the appropriate vector of pull to optimally eliminate skin redundancy.
+The most important component in elimination of neck fullness involves utilizing the appropriate vector of pull to optimally eliminate skin redundancy.

-When all of these components are addressed optimally, suprerior neck skin contour improvements are appreciated.
-If you have been thinking about eliminating skin redundancy, we encourage you to make a complimentary consultation with Dr. Mowlavi.
+When all of these components are addressed optimally, superior neck skin contour improvements are appreciated.
+If you have been thinking about elimination of neck fullness, we encourage you to make a complimentary consultation with Dr. Mowlavi.

 A 68-year-old female patient showing elimination of neck fullness following extended SMAS dual-plane lift.